 Marilyn Barrett is the Director of the Health and Wellness Centre at the University of Prince Edward Island.
 She formerly held the role of Director of Primary Care and Chronic Disease Prevention/Management for Health PEI in Prince Edward Island, a position she held since December 2010.
-Marilyn has held a number of management positions in Health PEI, including Manager - Implementation & Change Management for the CIS Project which implemented the Electronic Health Record in the health system in Prince Edward Island.
-In addition, she has held a Chief Nursing Officer position for community hospitals and continuing care, Director of Acute & Continuing Care (rural community hospital, home care, and long term care) and worked at the School of Nursing, UPEI in positions of Clinical Instructor and Clinical Coordinator.
+Marilyn has held a number of management positions in Health PEI, including Manager - Implementation and Change Management for the CIS Project which implemented the Electronic Health Record in the health system in Prince Edward Island.
+In addition, she has held a Chief Nursing Officer position for community hospitals and continuing care, Director of Acute and Continuing Care (rural community hospital, home care, and long term care) and worked at the School of Nursing, UPEI in positions of Clinical Instructor and Clinical Coordinator.

 Marilyn has a diploma in Nursing from the PEI School of Nursing (1987); holds a Bachelor of Nursing from the University of New Brunswick (1996) and a Master’s Degree in Nursing from Athabasca University (2009).

 Marilyn has been a surveyor with Accreditation Canada since 2012 and her greatest strength as a surveyor is the diversity of her experience, particularly knowledge gained in the build and implementation of the electronic health record in Prince Edward Island hospitals.